whosonfirst/py-mapzen-whosonfirst-spatial/README.md

 ## Importing data

-There is already a handy `import.py` script (for importing a directory full of files) and basically all it is doing is this:
+There is already a handy `import.py` script for importing a directory full of files (like say, maybe... [whosonfirst-data](https://github.com/mapzen/whosonfirst-data)) and basically all it is doing is this:

 ```
 import whosonfirst